 One of the neat features of this method is that while you are marking landmark points you are also drawing a series of lines and other points will naturally form as lines intersect each other.
 This secondary structure will work at the end as a perfect grid that will give you even more reference points and lines to draw an accurate portrait.

 The last series of points we are adding to the grid will be for the mouth.
 Five points are necessary in my opinion this time to capture the complex structure of the mouth.

-All the process really does not take more than 10 minutes and once you are finished you are off to draw a fantastic portrait.
+The process really does not take more than 10 minutes and once you are finished you are off to draw a fantastic portrait.

-This is how our finished grid looks like.
-If at his point you want to scale up or down the size of the grid or simply transfer the grid from the picture to a sheet of paper to start drawing the portrait you need to measure with a ruler a few things.
+This is what our finished grid looks like.
+If at his point you want to scale up or down the size of the grid or simply transfer the grid from the picture to a sheet of paper to start drawing the portrait you need to measure it with a ruler a few things.

 Once it is done, you simply take these measurements and reconstruct the rectangle and its points on a white sheet of paper.